ssjshields/archetype-counter/.github/README.md

 # What is this? 💭
 Archetype Counter is a tool for the online video game [PokeMMO](https://pokemmo.com/).

-Automatically track wild encounters and manually track when you receive Eggs or Fossils.
+Automatically track encounters (Horde, Safari, etc.) and manually track when you receive Eggs or Fossils.

 &nbsp;